NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ## Skills to Learn

 1. Design a schematic to match a written specification.
-2. Integrate portions of a referenc design into your schematic.
+2. Integrate portions of a reference design into your schematic.
 3. Read and understand key portions of part datasheets.

 ## Equipment, Supplies, and Software You Will Need

-1. The starter repo for this lab: https://classroom.github.com/g/<TBD>.
+1. The repo you started in "Programming the Hardware Lab"
 2. The `custom.lbr` library you built in previous lab.
-(Copy and commit it in your lbr/ directory for this lab).
+(Copy and commit it in your `hardware/lbr/` directory for this lab and commit it).

 ## Preliminaries